 The Department has confirmed that Associate Principals, like principals in secondary collegiate structures, will remain the workplace principal.
 Current PP6 and PP5 principals who are classified as Teaching Principals may choose to become Associate Principals, but they cannot be forced to do so.

-Read more news in the latest Small Schools Newsletter
+Read more news in the September 2015 Small Schools Newsletter